jdarangor/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 ### 4. How to configure nopCommerce to run on HTTPS

 In order to set SSL/HTTPS for your nopCommerce you need to go to the property window of `Nop.Web` project under Presentation folder since it is the startup project for nopCommerce.
 To open property window right click on `Nop.Web` project and at the bottom of the context menu you will see a menu named "Properties", just click on that menu then a property window will appear.
 In property window navigate to "Debug" tab.
+Be sure you are in IIS Express Profile, otherwise you won't see the "Enable SSL" check box.

 ![image4](_static/instruction-on-how-to-start-developing-on-nopcommerce/image4.png)